github/docs/content/github/writing-on-github/creating-gists.md

 You can also create a gist using the {% data variables.product.prodname_cli %}.
 For more information, see "[`gh gist create`](https://cli.github.com/manual/gh_gist_create)" in the {% data variables.product.prodname_cli %} documentation.

+Alternatively, you can drag and drop a text file from your desktop directly into the editor.

 {% endnote %}
 {% endif %}